stefanoborini/stefanoborini.github.io/_posts/2019-10-17-building-my-own-keyboard-part-6.md

 signal from one half of the keyboard to the other, as I can't have two controllers if I use this encoder.

-- check kernel i2c driver.

 # The keycaps

-Ordered keycaps from [the keyboard company](http://keyboardco.com), the only company based in the UK with a reasonable set of keys.
+For the keycaps Ordered keycaps from [the keyboard company](http://keyboardco.com), the only company based in the UK with a reasonable set of keys.
 I ordered two sets: one with US layout, and the other with blank keycaps.

-- keep searching 3u spacebar DCS.
-- search the DCS keycaps for the rest of the keyboard.
-- order keycaps and costar stabilizers
-- refine acetone process